hbctraining/Intro-to-ChIPseq/lessons/05_QC_cross_correlation.md

 * Discuss sources of low quality ChIP-seq data
 * Understand strand cross-correlation
-* Ue `phantompeakqualtools` to compute cross-correlation and associated QC metrics
+* Use `phantompeakqualtools` to compute cross-correlation and associated QC metrics
 * Evaluate and interpret QC metrics and the cross-correlation plot

 ## ChIP-Seq quality assessment